 Team and Facilities

 Team Placement: Effective labor allocation and training are integral to efficient pig production.
 By placing staff members in roles they enjoy, they are more likely to excel in them.
-When possible, ensure day-one care employees are well-trained in recognizing the needs and signs of distress in sows and piglets.
+When possible, ensure day one care employees are well-trained in recognizing the needs and signs of distress in sows and piglets.
 They should also be able to assist sows during farrowing, ensure piglets are warm, dry, and all piglets have consumed colostrum.
-Training new workers to develop expertise in specific areas contributes significantly to the overall productivity and health of the swine.
+Training new workers to develop expertise in specific areas contributes significantly to the overall productivity and health of the pigs.
 Click here to access litter management training tools located in the PIC Reproduction Resource Center.

 Sow Care